arne-vandenbussche/python-course/programming-in-python/docs/English/h08-project.md

 A similar approach is to store sensitive data in a hidden file `.env` that is not committed to your git repo.
 There are modules that can easily read a file like that.

-These solutions are safer than keeping passwords in your code, but you can still make this safer by storing the password in a "vault", a safe place where passwords are encrypted and that you can query via code.
-There are a lot of solution, commercial as well as open-sourece.
-Infisical in an example of an open-source platform.

 ```python
 from environs import Env # https://pypi.org/project/environs/